DevOpsBootcamp/website/source/files.rst

     Metadata is the information **about** a file.
 The easiest way to get the most important information about files is by running ``ls -l``.
-This shows you metadata such as the file permissions, file owner, file size, and the date and time the file was last modified.
+This shows you metadata such as the file type, file permissions, references count (Number of files that point to the same data; hardlinks), file owner, file size, and the date and time the file was last modified.

 ::